 Glucosamine and chondroitin are nutritional supplements which may help to rebuild damage caused by arthritic degeneration.
 These substances can be costly and are not proven to relieve any pain immediately or eventually.

-Back surgery should always be a final option.
+Back surgery should always be a final option for arthritis treatment.
 Surgery to correct spinal arthritis is usually a very invasive procedure and is grueling to endure.
 Surgery is usually performed if there is significant evidence of a pinched nerve, or central spinal stenosis, caused by bone spur formation or general arthritic debris.

 Risks are considerable with surgical treatments and results will always be temporary, since the arthritic processes develop day by day and will continue even after the most drastic surgery.
 Common procedures used to correct spondylosis include: foraminotomy, laminectomy and spinal fusion.